 Thrift Savings Plan (TSP) Summary of Returns

-Below are the latest TSP returns of the G, F, C, S, I and L investment funds as calculated by the Thrift Savings Plan.
+Below are the TSP fund performance figures for the G, F, C, S, I and L investment funds as calculated by the Thrift Savings Plan.
 A description of each of the TSP funds here.

 5 Thrift Savings Plan (TSP) Investment Funds